[[ recipeID=recipe-9l63mxmr5, title=Nori Rice Balls ]]

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-Nori Rice Balls
+The Best Nori Rice Balls in Town

-PLANT-BASED | GLUTEN FREE | DAIRY FREE | SOY FREE | OIL FREE |QUICK & EASY
+PLANT-BASED | GLUTEN FREE | DAIRY FREE | SOY FREE | OIL FREE | QUICK & EASY

 Servings: 8 Rice Balls